erwa123/SAC-LSTM/README.md

 # SAC-LSTM

-This is a Pytorch implementation of SAC-LSTM, a recurrent model for radar echo extrapolation (precipitation nowcasting)
+This is a Pytorch implementation of SAC-LSTM, a recurrent model for radar echo extrapolation (precipitation nowcasting).
+Our implementation code in MindSpore is available at https://github.com/LeiShe1/SAC-LSTM-MindSpore.